-I hung these rock climbing harnesses them from several poles using fishing line.
+I hung these rock climbing harnesses from several poles using a fishing line.
 By moving the poles further apart, the harness appears more 3-dimensional.

 Then using Photoshop, the graphic designer removes the background and fishing line for a 3-dimensional, floating look as seen on the right.